 Among the most popular databases are Neo4jJ, Infinite Graph, OrientDB, and FlockDB.
 They can process information as a graph, just store it this way, or both, that would be ideal:

 Among the uses that can be given to graph-oriented databases are:

 - Interconnected data, such as social networking, where it represents the people and relationships between them.

-- Routing services or office where the node could be the location and the relationship could contain the distance to another.
+- Routing services or offices where the node could be the location and the relationship could contain the distance to another.

 - Engine recommendations: based on the graph generated, it can generate suggestions as “could also be interested in product X” or “could also meet person X”

 - Systems with recursive searches with many levels